 For example:

 To achieve Excellent in Criterion 1: “Makes a strong stand and defines the context in the introductory paragraph.
-Position is restated throughout and reinforced with examples and included in the conclusion”
+The position is restated throughout and reinforced with examples and included in the conclusion”

 Or